atom992/CBL4RNTodoDemoAndroid/README.md

 4. Download [libs](https://github.com/couchbaselabs/Couchbase-Lite-PhoneGap-Plugin/tree/master/lib/android) and add libs (with out jackson-core-2.5.0.jar) into <project_home>/app/libs.

 Note: Couchbase-Lite-java using jackson-core-2.5.0.jar will conflict with React Native(using jackson-core-2.2.3.jar).
-After you add the libs, add the following line to the top-level dependencies section (not the one under the buildscript section), the dependencies section should look similar to this:
+After you add the libs, Expand the app folder, and then open the build.gradle file,add the following line to the top-level dependencies section (not the one under the buildscript section), the dependencies section should look similar to this:
 ```
 dependencies {
     compile 'com.android.support:appcompat-v7:23.0.1'